metamathematics/MedicalCosts/README.md

 # Medical Costs

-This is an assignment from I class I am currently enrolled in called Data Science Fundamentals.
+This is an assignment from a class I am currently enrolled in called Data Science Fundamentals.

-In this assignment, I use pandas to explore medical costs per medicaid enrollee.
+In this assignment, I used pandas to explore medical costs per medicaid enrollee.